WE FREE TREES FOUNDATION

 Our Approach is Rooted in Partnership

-We are seeking partners to collaborate on development of curriculum, technical materials, and industry best practices.
+We are seeking partners to collaborate on development of curriculum & implement programming, technical materials, and community impact activations.

 Technology & Equipment Supply

-We are seeking corporate partners able to donate or lend technology and equipment for our program graduates to be able to train on real equipment and immediately apply skills to infrastructure projects in local communities/Uganda.
+We are seeking corporate & philanthropic partners able to donate or lend technology and equipment for our Ugandan program graduates to be able to train on real equipment and immediately apply skills to infrastructure projects in local communities/Uganda.

 Shipping Containers for Modular Campuses